LiamStewart2/GraphicsProgrammingAssignment/README.md

 however additionality allows object tracking:<br>
 * E to toggle object tracking
 * Space to cycle tracked object
+* W/S to zoom in and out of the tracked object

 #### Transformations
 to select a transformation mode:<br>